1) Make sure your smoke detectors are in working order and they have working batteries!

 3) NEVER go back into your house if it is on fire in order to retrieve something.

-4) If you believe to be in a building that is on fire, feel closed doors for warmth before opening them.
+4) If you believe to be in a building that is on fire, use the back of your hand to feel closed doors for warmth before opening them.

-6) Make sure that fires are always watched, whether it be cooking or just having a nice evening camp fire.
+6) Make sure that fires are always watched, whether it be cooking or just having a nice evening campfire.
+We have responded to several fires that have accidentally spread out of control after being unattended for just a few moments.

-7) Be sure that matches, cigarettes, and anything that is burning is out before leaving it unsupervised or before throwing it away.
+7) Be sure that matches, cigarettes, and anything that is burning is out before leaving it unsupervised throwing it out.

-9) Make sure that cottage roads are cleared and accessible for fire trucks and docks.
+9) Make sure that cottage roads and docks are cleared and accessible for fire trucks and rescue boats.
+Fire apparatus can be over 8 feet wide, so be sure they have a path to enter.

 If you have any questions, contact your local fire department!